hmrc/simple-reactivemongo/README.md

 With simple-reactivemongo, you can use directly the embedded JSON library in Play >= 2.1.
 There is a specialized collection called `JSONCollection` that deals naturally with `JSValue` and `JSObject` instead of ReactiveMongo's `BSONDocument`.

-Another advantage to use this plugin is to be capable of using JSON documents for querying MongoDB.

 ### Abstract Repository class ###

 Extending `ResponsiveRepository` will provide you with some often used functionality.